-You can find all the information about how to get started connecting up your TinyDuino, installing software and creating your first program in Getting Started with the TinyDuino tutorial.
+You can find all the information about configuring your TinyDuino, using the Arduino IDE to program it, and some example programs and projects.
+It all begins with the Getting Started with the TinyDuino tutorial.

 Pins IO0 and IO1: These are also the hardware UART serial receive (RX) and transmit (TX) signals.
 Pin IO0 is RX and pin IO1 is TX.
 These are used by several of the TinyShields, namely the USB TinyShield which uses these to program the TinyDuino processor.

 Pins IO2 and IO3: These pins can be used as External Interrupts 2 and 3.
 See the Arduino function attachInterrupt() for details.

 Pins IO3, IO5, IO6, IO9, SS (IO10), MOSI (IO11): These pins can provide an 8-bit PWM.
 See the Arduino function analogWrite() for details.

 Pins SS (IO10), MOSI (IO11), MISO (IO12), SCK (IO13): These pins support SPI communication.
 See the Arduino SPI Library for details.